elatov/elatov.github.io/_posts/2013-01-25-rhcsa-and-rhce-chapter-4-file-systems-and-such.md

     4bf8105f-aca1-4d13-8977-1495ca2d2a99

-Now let&#8217;s go ahead and create a mapping to the de-crypted device and give the mapping a name:
+Now let's go ahead and create a mapping to the de-crypted device and give the mapping a name:

     [root@rhel01 ~]# cryptsetup luksOpen /dev/sdb1 my_enc_dev
     Enter passphrase for /dev/sdb1:

-To confirm that it worked let&#8217;s make sure the mapping exists:
+To confirm that it worked let's make sure the mapping exists:

     [root@rhel01 ~]# dmsetup ls
     VolGroup-lv_swap    (253:1)